Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: Experimental Results

 \subsection{6D Pose Estimation Accuracy}

-Rather than re-conducting a full comparative evaluation, we refer to the results reported in the FoundationPose~\cite{wen2024foundationpose}, which establish its state-of-the-art performance and highlight its unique capability as a unified framework for both model-based and model-free 6D pose estimation.
+The objective of this evaluation is not to benchmark perception models against state-of-the-art methods, but to assess whether the resulting pose estimates meet the operational tolerances required for reliable autonomous forklift manipulation.
+Therefore, we refer to the results reported in the FoundationPose~\cite{wen2024foundationpose}, which establishes its state-of-the-art performance and highlights its unique capability as a unified framework for both model-based and model-free 6D pose estimation.
 On the YCB-Video benchmark~\cite{xiang2017posecnn} using established ADD and ADD-S (ADD-Symmetric) metrics for the 6D pose accuracy evaluation, the results presented in \cite{wen2024foundationpose} demonstrate state-of-the-art performance with our zero-shot foundation model approach, achieving an ADD of 0.91 and an ADD-S of 0.97.
 This represents a significant improvement over the previous best results reported by \cite{vu2024occlusion}, which achieved an ADD of 0.86 and an ADD-S of 0.92 using a specialized RGB-D pipeline with a deep learning–based method specifically tailored for pallet pose estimation.

-The good performance demonstrates that FM integration enables exceptional pose estimation accuracy without requiring task-specific training or fine-tuning procedures.
-This zero-shot capability represents a significant practical advantage for industrial deployment, eliminating the need for extensive data collection and model training cycles when adapting to new environments or object types.